codingWithJimmy/TA-bigfix/README.md

 This link contains a table of characters and their encodes.
 Use it as a reference if issues arise with a particular analysis: https://www.w3schools.com/tags/ref_urlencode.asp

 Another consideration when configuring this input is how often the analysis property is updated.
 If any analysis property is normally only evaluated on the endpoints once a day, the interval for the ingestion of that analysis should be no less than "86400" (24 hours in seconds).
-Consult your BigFix administrator for evaluation times of analysis that you want to import to ensure you are querying the analysis when there is most likely to be any change in results.
+Consult your BigFix administrator for evaluation times of analysis that you want to import to ensure your ingestion interval is as long or longer than the analysis interval.

 # Acknowledgements